 2. Do something physical

-Research has shown that physical exercise helps to force you out of left brain-dominant thinking and instead adopt a more creative mindset.
+Research has shown that physical exercise helps force you out of left brain-dominant thinking and instead adopt a more creative mindset.
 Exercise also increases blood flow and oxygen to the brain, which sharpens mental clarity.
 Here’s a fascinating article that claims aerobic workouts may help stimulate imagination and new ideas.

 3. Embrace boredom

 Reflecting on a 48-hour detox I did from all my devices, I remember one of my biggest goals for the experiment was to learn how to embrace boredom.
 Why, you may ask?
 Because research shows that being bored actually propels us toward deeper thinking and creativity.
-The theory goes that a bored mind searches for stimulation, which moves it into the daydreaming state, which leads to new ideas.
+The theory goes that a bored mind searches for stimulation, which moves it into the daydreaming state, leading to new ideas.
 Read more about the studies here.

 Instead of filling every extra minute with productivity or scrolling through your phone, give your mind some breathing room.
 Let your mind wander, and who knows—you just might have the “aha moment” you were working so hard to achieve.